rl-institut/SimBA/docs/source/simba_features.rst

 The consumption can be calculated in two ways: Either with a constant average specific consumption or using a consumption table, where the consumption depends on the temperature, the incline, the level of loading and the speed profile/ average speed.

 To use a constant consumption, this value can be defined in the :ref:`vehicle_types` as "mileage" in the unit of [kWh/km].
-To use the relative consumtion, a consumption table need to be created with data for each vehicle type and the path to the consumption table is assigned to the variable "mileage" in :ref:`vehicle_types`.
+To use the relative consumption, a consumption table needs to be created with data for each vehicle type and the path to the consumption table is assigned to the variable "mileage" in :ref:`vehicle_types`.
 The consumption table should have the columns "vehicle_type", "level_of_loading", "incline" ,"mean_speed_kmh", "t_amb", "consumption_kwh_per_km" and its creation is at ths point of development not part of SimBA.

-The level_of_loading describes the share between an empty vehicle (0) and a fully loaded vehicle (1) can be handed over in two ways: Either directcly as a column in :ref:`schedule` with specific values for each individual trip or as an input file "default_level_of_loading.csv" (path defined in :ref:`config`) containing values for each hour of the day.
+The level_of_loading describes the share between an empty vehicle (0) and a fully loaded vehicle (1) and can be handed over in two ways: Either directly as a column in :ref:`schedule` with specific values for each individual trip or as an input file "default_level_of_loading.csv" (path defined in :ref:`config`) containing values for each hour of the day.
 SimBA will first look into schedule and take this value and if it is not defined take the one from the .csv file.
-The temperature information is obtained in the same way as the level of loading and should be given in °C. In Order to calculate the consumption based on the in incline, an extra "all_stations.csv" file (path defined in :ref:`config`) has to be provided containing information on the elevation in m of each station.
+The temperature information is obtained in the same way as the level of loading and should be given in °C. In order to calculate the consumption based on the incline, an extra "all_stations.csv" file (path defined in :ref:`config`) has to be provided containing information on the elevation in m of each station.
 The incline is then calculated as the average incline between start and stop of the trip, which is an assumption that creates good results for vehicles with recuperation technology, as most electric vehicles have.
 The mean speed is calculated using the information provided in :ref:`schedule` about duration and length of each trip.

 .. _vehicle_dispatch: